-Is your bedroom cluttered, depressing … tired?
-Maybe it’s high time for a bedroom remodel, an awakening of a room that can range from paint to structural changes.
+Is your bedroom cluttered, depressing, and lacking warmth and coziness?
+If so, perhaps it’s time for a bedroom remodel, an awakening of a room that can range from paint to structural changes.

 How Much Does It Cost to Remodel a Bedroom?

 The amount of money you put into a bedroom remodel depends on what you’re trying to achieve.
 Do you simply want to change up your décor, including your bed, bedside tables, and desk?
-Or do you want to do that, paint the room a different color, and add some window treatments?
+Or do you want to paint the room a different color and add some window treatments?

 You may also be looking at more extensive changes, such as ripping up carpeting and putting in new flooring, installing new windows, or building custom cabinetry in your closet.